 The Crash Pad Shelter is the only youth shelter for 18 to 23 year old young people.
-It opens on the 1st December each winter, and the project runs 7 days a week till the 1st May the following year.
+It opens in November each year and we close in May , and the project runs 7 days a week.

 The Crash Pad offers young people in crisis and at risk; a safe, friendly and family orientated place that they could come and rest.